FGRF Plans To Construct 10,000 Houses For Flood Victims Across Country - UrduPoint

 FGRF Plans To Construct 10,000 Houses For Flood Victims Across Country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Sep, 2022 ) :Faizan Global Relief Foundation (FGRF), a non-profitable organization, is entering in rehabilitation phase and going to construct 10,000 single-storey houses for the flood victims across the country at the initial stage.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Sep, 2022 ) :Faizan Global Relief Foundation (FGRF), a non-profitable organization, is entering in rehabilitation phase besides rescue and relief activities and planning to construct 10,000 single-storey houses for the flood victims across the country at the initial stage.

 As per plan, it would construct 100 houses in clusters at 100 various points to be designated by the provincial governments.
 Each house would be comprised of 800 square feet having two bedrooms, corridor, kitchen and washroom.